The WVEPAH, as with all academic institutions, has had to adapt to the global health situation and travel restrictions.

 Module I (Key Disciplines in Poultry Health/Regulation Module OIE-WOAH) will be a prerequisite for the specialized Module II courses (broilers, layers, turkeys etc.).
 A multiple choice exam will be held a few months after the end of each course.
 A transition solution is planned for those who have already completed a Module II course without having done Module I and who wish to receive certification.

-The diploma issued by the University of Luxembourg to students who have passed the exam will retain the same value, so the prerequisites for those wishing to participate remain the same.
+The diploma issued to students who have passed the exam will retain the same value, so the prerequisites for those wishing to participate remain the same.

 The constant concern for the WVEPAH is to offer participants the best training at the best cost.
 Distance learning creates logistical and technical costs for the WVEPAH, as well as savings related to the lack of travel.
 The new prices reflect this balance and, given the current economic situation, the overall cost of WVEPAH courses has thus been significantly reduced for participants.